naeimzarei/fashionxproject/deliverables/test-plan/test-plan.md

 For the purpose of this project, a combination of unit and functional testing will be implemented.

 ### Unit Testing
 We will use the Jest framework for unit testing, a popular framework made by Facebook.
 This framework is designed specifically for JavaScript so it will work hand-in-hand with our Node-heavy project.
+Ensure that the server is running in the background (npm run start) prior to executing the unit tests.

 [Unit Test Cases](../../app/tests/unit)